Incremental Sequence Classification with Temporal Consistency

 We can then plug the estimates $\hat{\bm{Q}}$ and $\hat{\bm{R}}$ into the fixed-point iteration~\eqref{eq:tabiter}, and iterate until convergence.
 We denote the resulting estimate by $\hat{\bm{P}}^{\text{ind}}$.
 By Proposition~\ref{prop:convergence}, this fixed point corresponds to the exact absorption probability matrix of the empirical Markov chain $(\hat{\bm{Q}}, \hat{\bm{R}})$, but it is only an approximation of the ground-truth the absorption probabilities.

 The following proposition relates the TC loss~\eqref{eq:tcloss} and its iterative optimization procedure~\eqref{eq:tcoptim}, introduced in Section~\ref{sec:method}, to the indirect estimator $\hat{\bm{P}}^{\text{ind}}$ we have just derived. \begin{proposition} Let $p_{\bm{\theta}}(y = k \mid s_t = m) \doteq \theta_{mk}$.
 Then, the TC iterative optimization procedure \eqref{eq:tcloss} is equivalent to the fixed-point iteration \eqref{eq:tabiter} on the empirical Markov chain $(\hat{\bm{Q}}, \hat{\bm{R}})$ defined by~\eqref{eq:empiricalchain}. \end{proposition} It follows that, in the tabular case, the TC estimator \eqref{eq:tcoptim} is guaranteed to converge.
-Furthermore, under mild assumptions under the data-generating distribution, the TC estimator is consistent: $\hat{\bm{P}}^{\text{ind}} \to \bm{P}^\star$ as $N \to \infty$.
-Similarly, we can relate the optimization of the DCE loss~\eqref{eq:dceloss} to the direct estimator $\hat{\bm{P}}^{\text{dir}}$ (see Proposition~\ref{prop:dceequiv} in Appendix~\ref{app:theory}).
+Furthermore, under mild assumptions on the data-generating distribution\footnote{ Assuming that the initial state distribution and the transition probabilities are such that, for every transient state, there is a non-zero probability of it being sampled in the sequence. }, the TC estimator is consistent, i.e.,